patriciarrsilva/Digital-Campaign/README.md

 This application was developed within [EDIT. - Disruptive Digital Education](https://edit.com.pt/)'s final project of the Front-End Development course – **Digital Campaign 360º**.

-Teams consisting of students from various EDIT. courses are created for this project:
+Teams consisting of students from various EDIT. courses were created for this project:

 - Digital Project Management
 - Digital Product Design & Management